BrunoPoiano/helperr/README.md

-# Qbit-relocater
+# Helperr

-Qbit-Relocater is a script that seamlessly integrates with Sonarr, Radarr, and qBittorrent to relocate torrents to the correct folders.
+Helperr is a service that provides several improvements to Sonarr, Radarr, and qBittorrent integration for media management.

-It ensures that files and folders are renamed and moved without breaking qBittorrent's links, eliminating the need for hardlinks or relying on Sonarr/Radarr to move or copy files.
-This allows for a cleaner, more efficient media management workflow.
+It integrates with Sonarr, Radarr, and qBittorrent to **relocate torrents** to the correct folders.
+This ensures that files and folders are renamed and moved *without breaking qBittorrent's links*, eliminating the need for hardlinks or relying on Sonarr/Radarr to move or copy files.
+This results in a cleaner, more efficient media management workflow.

+Helperr also includes features to:
+*   Check for missing content
+*   Automatically rename files
+*   Analyze torrents to prevent the download of unwanted extensions

 ## Automatic Actions

 The script performs the following automated tasks:
-- Every 10 minutes: Runs a check for moving files
+- Every 10 minutes:
+  - Check for new files to relocate
+  - Verify files for unwanted extensions
 - Once a day: Renames movie and series files
 - Once a day: Checks for missing movies/series episodes